-Providers must have a written back-up plan for each LT-PCS recipient in the event the assigned worker is unable to provide support due to unplanned circumstances or emergencies which may arise.
+Providers must have a written back-up plan for each LT-PCS beneficiary in the event the assigned worker is unable to provide support due to unplanned circumstances or emergencies which may arise.
 This plan must be developed and maintained in accordance with licensing standards and include:

-- Person or persons responsible for back up coverage (including names, relationships, and contact phone numbers); - A toll-free telephone number with 24 hour availability manned by an answering service that allows the recipient to contact the provider if the worker fails to show up for work; and - Signatures and dates.
+- 1. Person or persons responsible for back up coverage (including names, relationships, and contact phone numbers); - 2.
+A toll-free telephone number with 24-hour availability manned by an answering service that allows the beneficiary to contact the provider if the worker fails to show up for work; and - 3.
+Signatures and dates.

-If providers use a pool of on-call or substitute workers to ensure that services to the recipient will not be interrupted, those workers must meet the same qualifications as the regular LT-PCS workers.
+If providers use a pool of on-call or substitute workers to ensure that services to the beneficiary will not be interrupted, those workers must meet the same qualifications as the regular LT-PCS workers.

-In all instances when a worker is unable to provide support, he/she must contact the provider and family/recipient immediately.
+In all instances when a worker is unable to provide support, they must contact the provider and family/beneficiary immediately.

-Back-up Staffing Plans must be provided to recipients and/or their personal representative before services begin.
+Back-up staffing plans must be provided to beneficiaries and/or their personal representative before services begin.